SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 3. Install the VHF co-axial cable away from the power wires.
 This is always a good practice.

-4. The installation of a ferrite bead over each power wire can attenuate the RFI, provided you choose a bead that attenuates in the VHF range.
+4. The installation of a ferrite bead over each power wire will attenuate the RFI, provided you choose a bead that attenuates in the VHF range.
 It is best to slip a bead over each conductor.
 The composition of a ferrite bead determines the frequency band it attenuates; 30kHz-100mHz or 100-500mHz are two examples.
 I'm not sure what composition determines the impedance of a bead but highest attenuation (dB) is best.
 You will have to search through an electronic wholesaler for these.
 If one bead isn't effective try installing a second bead adjacent to the first.
 Alternatively loop the wire several times through a large diameter bead.
-Clamp on beads are easiest to install over existing wires.
+A clamp on bead is easiest to install over an existing wire.

 5. Install clamp on ferrite on the VHF coax cable.